Amitbalter/chess/README.md

 This chess website is a project in full-stack web development.

-It is possible to play opponents both online, offline and against the computer*
+It is possible to play opponents both online, offline and against the computer*.

 The deployed site can be found at https://chess-client-2upu.onrender.com/#/.